the78mole/jumpstarter-dev-env/README.md

 1. Open this repository in VS Code
 2. Click "Reopen in Container" when prompted
-3. Wait for automatic setup to complete
+3. After DevContainer starts, run: `make dev`
-4. Test with: `./scripts/test.sh`
+4. Test with: `make test-robot`

 ### Option 2: Manual Setup